boldybread/t3a2_fullstackapp/README.md

 ### Target audience

 Aperture Science Incorporated, formally Aperture Fittings a shower curtain manufacturer, has evolved and moved into the realm of experimental physics research institution and as such they need to replace their archaic post-it note task management system.
-ASI CEO Cave Johnson has commissioned a modernised app that will provide an elegant and efficient solution to their project tasking needs.
+ASI CEO Cave Johnson has commissioned a modernised app that will provide an elegant and efficient solution to their project tasking needs and be reflective of his companies' values and 3 pillars.

+#### Aperture Science 3 Pillars:
+- Pillar one: Science without results is just witchcraft.
+- Pillar two: Get results or you're fired.
+- Pillar three: if you suspect a coworker of bein' a witch, report them immediately.
+I cannot stress that enough.
+Witchcraft will not be tolerated.

 ### Tech stack